-Not all DBAs are the same, however; and in order to know whom you need to call should the need arise, it’s important to be clear on each of their roles.
+Not all DBAs are the same, however; and to know whom you need to call should the need arise, it’s important to be clear on each of their roles.

 Why do you need both of them?

-Simply put, because if you don’t have someone monitoring your databases, once an problem rises, a small issue could snowball to a monster due to lack of maintenance.
+Simply put, because if you don’t have someone monitoring your databases, once a problem arises, a small issue could snowball to a monster due to lack of maintenance.
 It’s the equivalent of preventive healthcare.